thomasrmulhern/scripts/README.md

 # scripts

-This is a series of scripts for processing data for machine learning and working with it.
+This series of scripts can be used  for processing and working with data for machine learning.
 I will continue to update it as I learn more.